samchan182/llm-hands-on-projects/Project_LOG.md

 > [!IMPORTANT]
 > Document learnings in a Q&A format.

+## Docstrings or Comment?
+Comment is for developer <br>
+Docstrings is for user of this code/function <br>
+Never use __(''')__, it will create unnecessary memory

+## Will Python code change by environment?
+No! python code does not change the code based on environment.
+Different environment means the <u>availablility of packages</u> changes.<br>
+The only difference is the package installation.

 ## Why use .env file to store API key?
 A .env file is used to store sensitive information like API keys securely.
 It should be added to .gitignore so it is not included in version control.